-Program of Study (Bachelor of Science and 2nd Bachelor of Science)
+Program of Study Bachelor of Science and 2nd Bachelor of Science

-It is the students' responsibility to make sure that all general education and prerequisite courses, as determined by EMU and the Coordinated Program in Dietetics, are completed.
+It is the students' responsibility to make sure that all general education and prerequisite courses, as determined by EMU and the Coordinated Program in Dietetics, are appropriately completed.
 EMU Catalog Dietetics Major Undergraduate

 Students will complete the following courses as listed once they have applied and are accepted into the Coordinated Program in Dietetics.
-All alternates must take DTC 230 Summer II, as this is a required prerequisite for the Fall I course DTC 330.
-Total non-prerequisite credits once accepted into the program: 58
+All alternates must take DTC 230 Summer I, as this is a required prerequisite for the Fall I course DTC 330.